exam-emmulator/exam-emmulator.github.io/README.md

 2. Configure your DNS to point to GitHub Pages
 3. Enable HTTPS in your repository's Pages settings

+## Adding Question Banks

+### Method 1: Add Files to Bank Folder (Recommended)

+1. Create a JSON file in the `bank` folder (e.g., `bank/my-questions.json`)
+2. Follow the format in `bank/README.md`
+3. Restart the server - the question bank will be automatically loaded

+### Method 2: Upload via UI

+1. Click the "Upload Question Bank" card on the dashboard
+2. Select a JSON file from your computer
+3. The questions will be saved to local storage

+## Scripts

+- `npm run dev` - Start development server
+- `npm run build` - Build for production
+- `npm start` - Run production build
+- `npm run normalize-banks` - Convert question banks to standard format
+- `npm run check` - Type check with TypeScript

 ## Local Development

 ```bash